duskcus/Laravel_11_Template/README.md

-Will upgrade to tailwind 4 and daisy ui 5 once out of beta.
+Will upgrade to Tailwind 4 and DaisyUI 5 once out of beta.